Roman Khudyakov: 2018 presidential campaign

-On 21 December 2017, at the Convention of the party Chestno (Honestly), Roman Khudyakov was nominated as a presidential candidate for the 2018 election.
+On 21 December 2017, at the convention of the party Chestno (Honestly), Roman Khudyakov was nominated as a presidential candidate for the 2018 election.
 On the same day Khudyakov submitted documents to the CEC for official registration as a presidential candidate.
 Since Khudyakov was nominated by the non-parliamentary party, he had to collect 100,000 signatures in his support to register.

 On 22 January 2018, Roman Khudyakov handed the collected signatures to the CEC, but immediately announced the withdrawal of his candidacy from the election and the support of the incumbent President Vladimir Putin.

+2024 - Russo-Ukrainian war

+Deputy of the State of Duma, 6th convocation.